0xsuryansh/searchNBAMonorepo/README.md

-This is commit added design to chatbox
+This is commit added query classification dataset